Only the best, the U.S. Army says, are considered for recruiting duty, and from those, fewer still are chosen. But I was selected anyway.

 I’ve heard of and read about patients who were very ill, some with terminal conditions, whose relatives said they never once complained.
 My theory: If you’re not complaining — you must be too sick to, or not miserable enough.

-Unbelievably the doctors and my supervisors still assumed the pressures of recruiting, and the quotas therein were causing my diarrhea.
+Unbelievably, the doctors and my supervisors still assumed that the high-stress job of being a recruiting was the primary cause of my diarrhea.
 The doctor reminded me that my proctoscopy examination was normal (except for “non-specific inflammation”).
 Oh, and how was my relationship with my wife?
 Now not so great, she’s not causing the diarrhea, she’s frustrated because I have it.
 And you’re doing little to help.

 Finally, the doctors decided to give me a refillable prescription of Atropine and some rest: “No Field Recruiting Duties until further notice.”
 I did better having my medication in ample supply and recognition, at least, by one doctor that I needed a break.